st6autumn/st6autumn/README.md

 - 🔧 **Electrician** by trade — I work with my hands as much as my keyboard
 - 🎬 **Video Editor** — After Effects 2025, Blender, motion design & VFX
 - 💻 **Developer** — Built [st6.download](https://github.com/st6autumn/st6-download), a video & music downloader with 6 animated themes
-- 🎓 Always learning — currently exploring video enhancement, upscaling, and AI-driven workflows
+- 🎮 **Top 500 Overwatch** console player — also a sucker for story games like Life is Strange, Cyberpunk 2077, Detroit, RDR2, and Before Your Eyes

 ---